giantswarm/releases/azure/v16.1.2/README.md

 # :zap: Giant Swarm Release v16.1.2 for Azure :zap:

 This release downgrades Flatcar to version `2905.2.6` to restore version 1 of the kernel cgroups feature.
-It also bumps to latest Kubernetes 1.21 patch release and to latest 1.21 cluster autoscaler.
+Additionally latest Kubernetes 1.21 patch release and latest 1.21 cluster autoscaler version are applied.

 ## Change details